quilting squares with gee's bend quilters

 Location: Kentuck Art Center's Georgine Clarke Building classroom

-This workshop is sponsored in part by the Alabama State Council on the Arts, with additional programming support from the Alabama Humanities Alliance.
+This workshop is sponsored in part by the Alabama State Council on the Arts.

 Meet the Instructors